Currently on hold for 2020 due to COVID-19 – stay tuned for trip dates!

 To make sure you don’t miss a detail as we plan this upcoming mission trip, sign up for our email list below.

-Schedule your 2, 3 or 4 week mission trip to make a difference at the Holiday Training Program at Rwankeri Adventist College in Rwanda.
+Schedule your 2, 3 or 4 week mission trip to make a difference at the Vocational Training Program at Rwankeri Adventist College in Rwanda.

 All Impact Hope students will be gathered here to learn technical skills such as sewing/tailoring, gardening, culinary arts, maintenance and much more.
 You are needed!
 This is a great time to come to Rwanda!

 TRAVEL TO RWANDA AND EMPOWER YOUNG REFUGEE STUDENTS!